ory/docs/docs/hydra/index.md

 2. Hydra is built security first: architecture and work flows are designed to neutralize various common (OWASP TOP TEN) and uncommon attack vectors.
    [Learn more](https://www.ory.sh/docs/guides/master/hydra/5-security/).
-3. Hydra has a low CPU and memory footprint, short start up times and a CLI with developers in mind.
+3. Hydra has a low CPU and memory footprint, short start-up time, and a developer-friendly CLI.
-4. Hydra scales effortlessly up and down on every platform imaginable, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.
+4. Hydra scales effortlessly up and down on many platforms including Heroku, Cloud Foundry, Docker, Google Container Engine etc.

 Hydra has a few limitations too: